Neonatal Nurse Practitioner (NNP) Career Guide

-Neonatal Nurse Practitioners deliver care to preterm and sick infants with neonatologists in acute and nonacute settings.
-They also can assist in delivering patients in certain settings.
+Neonatal nurse practitioners deliver care to preterm and sick infants with neonatologists in acute and nonacute settings.
+In some environments, they may also assist in delivering patients.
 NNPs care for patients suffering from conditions including:

 - Genetic disorders